fakeid30/BlackpearlFAQ/FAQ.md

 ### Q: Why does the [How to get free Account on Various Service](https://blackpearl.biz/forums/116/) section have a password?
 **A**: This is a forum with tutorials to create profiles on various services.
 This section is locked behind a password to avoid leechers & copyright trolls.
 To get the password, you need to have 500 likes on your profile.
-Once you have that, please go to this [thread](https://blackpearl.biz/threads/907/) to recieve the password.
+Once you have that, please go to this [thread](https://blackpearl.biz/threads/907/) to receive the password.